Tommy74/wildfly-bootable-jar-oracle/README.md

 <layer>oracle-datasource</layer>
 ```

-The `oracle-driver` provides the Oracle JDBC driver to the Wildfly Bootable Jar;
+The `oracle-driver` provides the Oracle JDBC driver to the WildFly Bootable Jar;

-The `oracle-datasource` provides a parametric connection to the Oracle Database to the Wildfly Bootable Jar; if you look
+The `oracle-datasource` provides a parametric connection to the Oracle Database to the WildFly Bootable Jar; if you look
 inside the `/standalone/configuration/standalone.xml` file inside the file `wildfly.zip` which is inside
 `target/wildfly-bootable-jar-oracle-bootable.jar`, you find the following: